How to plant grass seed – 5 expert-approved steps to get a lush and green lawn

 For larger areas, use a spreader to sow the seed.
 Using your hands for large areas can lead to uneven coverage, whereas push rotary spreaders do a great job of applying the seed at a consistent rate.

-You can apply starter fertilizer once you have planted your grass seed, if you didn’t do so prior to planting, and water immediately.
+You can apply starter feed to fertilize a new lawn once you have planted your grass seed if you didn’t do so before planting, and water immediately.

 5. Water your grass seed